Learn all about bees and their natural habitat

 • 3 September 2024 (French)

-• Starting point: Luxembourg City Tourist Office (LCTO) on Place Guillaume II
+• Tour starts at: Luxembourg City Tourist Office (LCTO) on Place Guillaume II

-• Tour ends at: In front of the entry to the tunnel of the Grund elevator
+• Tour ends at: In front of the tunnel entrance to the Grund elevator

 • Limited number of participants (max.
 8 people)